 That led to my participation on a panel discussion about free-roaming cats in 1996, sponsored by the American Humane Society and the Cat Fanciers' Association, in which we identified what our knowledge gaps were.
 I then spent a year-long sabbatical studying free-roaming cats, TNR and the connections between animal welfare, communities and cats around the United States.
 In 2002, my book on the subject was published, and in 2003 feral cats really went mainstream in the veterinary community with the AVMA Animal Welfare Forum on the Management of Abandoned and Feral Cats.
 By then I had quite a history with feral cats!

 When I joined the ASPCA in 2008, my first project was to determine how to tell if a cat in a shelter was feral (unaccustomed to being around people) or just frightened.
-You may have read about that project, known as “Is That Cat Feral?,” which blossomed into three published articles about our research learnings and a soon-to-be-available tool called the Feline Spectrum Assessment.
+You may have read about that project, known as “Is That Cat Feral?,” which blossomed into three published articles about our research learnings and a tool called the Feline Spectrum Assessment.

 I’ve seen first-hand how it takes time for the field to work through the shifts in philosophy and knowledge surrounding this population of cats.
 Here at the ASPCA, we needed to work through these shifts before creating our recently released Position Statement on Community Cats and Community Cat Programs.
 More data had become available about TNR, animal shelters and community cats, which helped us become more comfortable with the considerations concerning community cats.
 For us at the ASPCA, I believe that our work on keeping pets in their homes (that includes, where appropriate, keeping community cats outside!) and Position Statements on the Responsibilities of Animal Shelters and Keeping Pets and People Together also helped guide us to a place where our views and values could align around community cats.